andreasch86/PapAIrus/README.md

 ```

 ### Interactive chat over generated docs
 The chat UI uses the existing hierarchy (`.project_doc_record/project_hierarchy.json`) and Markdown outputs.
-After you have run `papairus run` at least once on the repository:
+After you have run `papairus create-documentation` at least once on the repository:

 ```bash
 # Launches a Gradio interface at http://localhost:7860/ by default